 - B71.
-The Applicant must: - (a) construct the mine site access intersection as described and shown conceptually in condition A2(c); - (b) construct all roads and intersections in accordance with Austroads guidelines; - (c) install appropriate lighting and advance warning signs at entry points to the mine access road; and - (d) following mine closure decommission the mine access road;
+The Applicant must: - (a) construct the mine site access intersection as described and shown conceptually in condition A2(c); - (b) construct all roads and intersections in accordance with Austroads guidelines; - (c) install appropriate lighting and advance warning signs at entry points to the mine access road; and to the satisfaction of the relevant roads authority and Blayney Shire Council.

+(d) following mine closure decommission the mine access road;